emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 -----------------------

 The :ref:`Emscripten memory representation <emscripten-memory-model>` is compatible with C and C++.
-However, when undefined behavior is involved you may see differences with native architectures:

-- In asm.js, unaligned loads and stores can fail silently (i.e. access the wrong address).
-- In WebAssembly, unaligned loads and stores will work; each may be annotated with its expected alignment.
-If the actual alignment does not match, it may be very slow on some systems.
+In WebAssembly, unaligned loads and stores will work; each may be annotated with its expected alignment.
+However if the actual alignment does not match, it may be very slow on some systems.

 .. tip:: :ref:`SAFE_HEAP <debugging-SAFE-HEAP>` can be used to reveal memory alignment issues.

-Generally it is best to avoid unaligned reads and writesoften they occur as the result of undefined behavior, as mentioned above.
+Generally it is best to avoid unaligned reads and writes.
+Often they occur as the result of undefined behavior.
 In some cases, however, they are unavoidable — for example if the code to be ported reads an ``int`` from a packed structure in some pre-existing data format.
-In that case, to make things work properly in asm.js, and be fast in WebAssembly, you must be sure that the compiler knows the load or store is unaligned.
+In that case, to as fast as possible in WebAssembly, you can make sure that the compiler knows the load or store is unaligned.
 To do so you can:

 - Manually read individual bytes and reconstruct the full value